Semafor (website): Founding

+Expansion

 Leading up to the launch, Semafor advertised heavily on Twitter.
 Semafor and Twitter also launched a video distribution partnership.
 Semafor partnered with Gallup for data, and uses office space in the analytics company's headquarters in Washington, D.C.
 In addition to offices in New York City and Washington, D.C., Semafor has a presence in London and Africa.
 There are plans to expand to Asia, other parts of Europe, and Latin America.
 Semafor has an equity program that shares profits with employees.

 In December 2023, Ozy Media sued Semafor, Buzzfeed, and Ben Smith for allegedly stealing trade secrets.

 In July 2024, Semafor launched a Middle East vertical, adding another world region to its existing coverage of the United States and sub-Saharan Africa.
+In December 2024, Semafor launched Semafor Gulf, with Mohammed Sergie (previously with Bloomberg News and the Council on Foreign Relations) as editor.

 Funding

 Operations were initially supported by $25 million in investment funding, as well as revenue generated from advertising and in-person events.
 Investors have included Sam Bankman-Fried, David G. Bradley, Jorge Paulo Lemann, and Jessica Lessin.
 Genesis Motor/Hyundai Motor Company, Mastercard, Pfizer, Qualcomm, the Indian multinational conglomerate Tata Group, and Verizon were among ten founding launch partners.
 Other advertisers and sponsors included Cisco and Alibaba Group.
-In December 2022, Semafor Climate Editor Bill Spindle left the company after unsuccessfully trying to remove adverts from Chevron next to articles about climate change, criticizing Semafor's "Over-Dependence on Chevron Advertising."
+In December 2022, Semafor Climate Editor Bill Spindle left the company after unsuccessfully trying to remove adverts from Chevron next to articles about climate change, criticizing Semafor's "Over-Dependence on Chevron Advertising".
 Semafor said the advertising did not influence its coverage.
+Dylan Byers of Puck News wrote in 2025 that Semafor has "morphed into an events business oriented almost entirely around sponsorship deals."

 In 2023, Semafor announced plans to repurchase Bankman-Fried's investment following the bankruptcy of FTX.
 Semafor's co-founder Justin Smith stated that Bankman-Fried had received "no actual shares" in Semafor due to the company's dual-class share structure and that neither he nor any other investors influence editorial coverage or operations.
 Although Bankman-Fried was Semafor's largest external investor, he would only have received a small minority stake if he had converted his investment to equity.
 In May 2023, Semafor raised $19 million in additional funding from investors to replace the money received from Bankman-Fried.

-Chinese companies

 Semafor has received criticism for its relationship with individuals and companies tied to the Chinese Communist Party.
 In January 2023, Voice of America reported that Semafor received sponsorship funding from Chinese e-commerce giant Alibaba Group.

+In January 2026, Semafor raised $30 million in a new funding round, with plans to expand its events business and hire additional journalists.
+The financing valued the company at $330 million after its first profitable year in 2025.